-If you were struck by a negligent driver as a pedestrian, we may be able to help you recover compensation for your medical bills, lost wages, pain and suffering, and more.
+If a negligent driver struck you while you were a pedestrian, we may be able to help you recover compensation for your medical bills, lost wages, pain and suffering, and more.
 You may also be able to recover compensation if you were a driver who was injured in a car accident caused by the negligent actions of a pedestrian.

 To get started with your case, call Laborde Earles Injury Lawyers at (337) 777-7777 for a free, no-obligation consultation with a member of our team.
 We may be able to represent you on a contingency-fee basis with no upfront payment required.